GhnimiWael/GhnimiWael.github.io/_tabs/about.md

 ---
 ## 📚 Technical Expertise & Training (Learning, Research & Knowledge Base)

+This section catalogs the books, courses, tools, and platforms I use to sharpen my skills and stay at the forefront of the field.

 ### Programming

 > "The only way to learn a new programming language is by writing programs in it" - Brian W. Kernighan